 Many people do not experience any noticeable symptoms of pancreatic cancer at an early stage.
-Symptoms often do not arise until the cancer has progressed to an advanced stage and possibly spread to other areas of the body.
+Symptoms may not arise until the cancer has progressed to an advanced stage and possibly spread to other areas of the body.

 Some symptoms that could be signs of pancreatic cancer include:

-- Epigastric abdominal pain that radiates to the spine: The tumor in the pancreas can irritate nerves that cause a dull or aching pain.
+- Epigastric abdominal pain that radiates to the spine: The tumor in the pancreas can irritate nerves that cause a dull or aching pain toward your mid-back.

 - New onset jaundice: Yellowing of the eyes and skin that often can be preceded by dark-colored urine, pale or gray stool, or itchy skin.

 - Weight loss: Unintended weight loss that may be accompanied by a loss of appetite could be a sign of pancreatic cancer.